Joma121/SensorScript/README.md

 	Turns on or off both event note and comment sensors in the event.

-LSensor event off
+LSensor event (on/off)

 	Turns on or off event note sensor in the event.

-LSensor page off
+LSensor page (on/off)

 	Turns on or off comment sensors in the event.

-Below is a list of the properties and their information:
+-LSensor command properties:

 Id x